-Bribery in general is a crime, but while most cases of bribery tend to involve public officials, not all do.
-When a public official is not involved, the target of bribery will often be an athlete or official playing in a sporting event, generally for the purposes of making money through gambling.
-If you have been accused of bribing someone to throw a sporting event or if you’re an athlete or referee accused of accepting a bribe, you should immediately contact a top Mira Mesa criminal lawyer to discuss your defense.
+Bribery is almost always a crime, but while most cases focus on elected public officials, other people may be involved instead.
+When a public official is not involved, the target of bribery may instead be an athlete or official playing in a sporting event, often to make money through gambling.
+If you have been accused of bribing someone to throw a sporting event, a violation of California Penal Code 337(b) (PC), or if you’re an athlete or referee accused of accepting a bribe, Penal Code 337(c) (PC), contact a criminal lawyer as soon as possible to discuss your defense.

-Because sports games, events and tournaments depend on the integrity of the game in order for the sport to have any legitimacy as a measure of athletic prowess.
-As a result, when an athlete, coach or referee is paid in order to lose or even play less competently, it is a crime.
-Specifically the law bans the bribery or attempted bribery of a participant or player with the understanding that a player will not use her best efforts.
+Sports games, events, and tournaments depend on the integrity of the organizers, players, and refereees for the sport to have any legitimacy.
+As a result, when an athlete, coach or referee is paid to lose or play less competently, it is a crime.
+California law prohibits the bribery or attempted bribery of a participant or player with the understanding that a player will not use her best efforts.

-While the law treats the acceptance of bribes in a sporting event as more serious than offering a bribe, it’s well known that many of those who bribe players and participants are working with the mafia.
+While California law treats the acceptance of bribes in a sporting event as more serious than offering a bribe, many of those who bribe players and participants are working with the mafia.
 As a result, many players are threatened with violence against themselves or loved ones if they do not accept a bribe to lose a match.
-When this happens, your Del Mar criminal lawyer can use the fact that you acted under duress to fight the charges against you.
+In these cases, the defendant’s criminal lawyer can use the fact that they acted under duress to fight the charges.

-If you have been accused of bribing someone to throw a sporting event or accepting a bribe to throw a match, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Carmel Valley bribery attorney Peter M. Liss.
+If you have been accused of bribing someone to throw a sporting event or accepting a bribe to throw a match, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with attorney Peter M. Liss.